Haas Brothers: Various Promotions (1999–2001)

+World Wrestling Federation and developmental territories (2000–2001)

+After a World Wrestling Federation (WWF) tryout match at Madison Square Garden on August 7, 2000 against The Dupps, they signed a developmental contract with WWF the following day.
+The two worked their way through the tag ranks in the WWF's developmental territories, Memphis Championship Wrestling (MCW) and the Heartland Wrestling Association (HWA).
+In WWF they worked in dark matches and house shows having matches against Kai En Tai, the Mean Street Posse, Scott Vick and Steve Bradley, and feuded with the Dupps.

-The Haas Brothers made their debut in Memphis, Tennessee based Memphis Championship Wrestling during early 2001.
+The Haas Brothers made their debut in Memphis, Tennessee–based Memphis Championship Wrestling during early 2001.
 The duo were successful in MCW capturing the MCW Southern Tag Team Championship three times.
 Their first reign came on February 21 when they defeated The Dupps (Bo and Jack).
 On May 25, they lost the titles to The Island Boyz (Ekmo and Kimo) but regained the titles on the same card in a three-way match which involved Island Boyz and the team of Joey Matthews and Christian York.
 On June 1, they lost the titles once again to Island Boyz but regained it on the same card in a three-way match which involved Island Boyz and the team of Joey Matthews and Christian York.
 Haas Brothers lost the titles to The A.P.A.
 (Bradshaw and Farooq) on June 13 and then left the promotion.

+The brothers then worked for Heartland Wrestling Association in Cincinnati, Ohio.
+They defeated Steve Bradley and Rico Constantino at the Brian Pillman Memorial Show.
+Their last match together was in the WWF on September 18, 2001 when they lost to the Island Boyz in a dark match for Sunday Night Heat.

 Death of Russ Haas

 After receiving success in the independent circuit, they made their way to the World Wrestling Federation's developmental territories Heartland Wrestling Association and Ohio Valley Wrestling.
-The team came to an end on December 15, 2001 when Russ died while suffering from heart problems.
+The team came to an end on December 15, 2001, when Russ died while suffering from heart problems.
 In tribute, Charlie began wrestling with "RUSS" written on his wrist tape, and for a time wrestled with the ring name "R.C.
 Haas" ("R.C." standing for "Russ-Charlie") until the renamed World Wrestling Entertainment called him up to its main television roster on the SmackDown brand.